 Radio and audio are also experiencing a resurgence in the marketing world.
 The days of large radios, and of hardware specifically for radio itself, are mostly behind us.
 The modern world of radio involves satellite feeds and streaming services.
 Millions of people listen to satellite radio and customized streamable playlists every day, so creating a quick and affordable radio commercial can reach unprecedented numbers of people.
 Most people don’t pay for ad-fee music, so there are a lot of opportunities for growth in digital radio.
 Since streaming services often target specific demographics with different types of music, marketers can piggyback off that concept to target people who would be most interested in their products.

-Customer service has not always been considered marketing, but today, with people’s ability to express their opinions worldwide through the internet, it’s become critical for a business’s success.
+Customer service has not always been considered marketing.
+However, with people’s ability to express their opinions worldwide through the internet, it’s become critical for a business’s success.
 When people leave reviews for a business, they’re much more likely to leave negative reviews about things they didn’t like.
-People don’t tend to leave positive reviews even if something went well, since we tend to remember negatives more strongly than positives.
+People don’t tend to leave positive reviews even if something went well, since we tend to remember negatives more strongly.
 In digital marketing, good customer service is perhaps most important to avoid bad reviews.
 It’s not about individual customers anymore, but about projecting a positive image to protect your brand.

 Ligon Marketing works with you to develop a marketing strategy that encompasses all of today’s marketing options.
 Whether this means embracing new technologies or using old school storytelling, we give the tools to make your marketing shine.
 We offer customer service training, and we have years of combined retail and sales experience to help you focus on what matters most for your target audience.
 Give us a call at 863-838-5475, or check out our complete website at LigonMarketing.com.